+Interior Illusions is a one-stop shop for interior designers and home owners alike.
+The polished showroom features deep and delicious leather chairs, sectional sofas, divine duvets on top of inviting beds, large-scale objects d'art, fringed wool throws and statement pieces like tables made from reclaimed tree trunks.
 Designers, contractors and home owners can also source countertops, flooring, fabrics, window and wall coverings from Interior Illusions' extensive library of materials.
 The company even custom-makes window coverings and bedding from hundreds of fabrics in its collection.

 Hoopers started as a vintage clothing store and, in the past two years, has transformed primarily into a furniture store.
 Many of the tables, chairs, hutches and sofas may be more than 60-years-old but they are immaculately refurbished and preserved.
 The owner goes on major overseas buying trips a couple of times a year and ships back huge containers full of furniture to sell locally.
 (Hoopers, Interior Illusions and HutK will all ship product to customers.)